hhtokpinar/sqfEntity/README.md

 If the **modelName** (class name) is null then EntityBase uses TableName instead of modelName

 *Table 2: Product*
-Note: You do not need to define this @SqfEntityBuilderForm annotation if you do not want to use the Form Generator property

-    @SqfEntityBuilderForm(tableProduct, formListTitleField: 'name', // when formListTitleField is null, sqfentity gets first text field for this property
-    formListSubTitleField: 'description', // optional
-    )
     // Define the 'tableProduct' constant as SqfEntityTable for the product table. const tableProduct = SqfEntityTable(
       tableName: 'product',